kubernetes/website/content/en/blog/_posts/2023-10-10-cri-o-community-package-infrastructure.md

 in the OBS workflow ensures that the packages can be correctly installed and used before being published.
-All of the staging and publishing of the packages is done with the help of the [Kubernetes Release Toolbox (krel)](https://github.com/kubernetes/release/blob/1f85912/docs/krel/README.md), which is also used for the official Kubernetes `deb` and `rpm` packages.
+All of the staging and publishing of the packages is done with the help of the [Kubernetes Release Toolbox (krel)](https://github.com/kubernetes/release/blob/1f85912/docs/krel/README.md), which is also used for the official Kubernetes Debian and RPM packages.

 The package build inputs will undergo daily reconciliation and will be supplied by CRI-O's static binary bundles.